Star Fox: Star Fox: Farewell, Beloved Falco

 Star Fox: Farewell, Beloved Falco is a Japanese manga created by Nintendo, and part of the main Star Fox series.
 The manga was released on the official Star Fox Adventures Japanese website, serves to bridge the events of Star Fox 64 and Star Fox Adventures, explaining Falco's absence from the team in the latter game.

 In the series, Captain Shears runs a base on the sand-dune planet Titania, but unbeknownst to Star Fox, Shears is actually taking part in an experiment to resurrect Andross.
 In the beginning, Katt Monroe returns from Star Fox 64 along with a rag-tag team of roughnecks with apparently an inside lead on the fact that Shears is evil.
 Fox remains unconvinced, which ends up in a sparring match between him and Falco, thus adding more emphasis into Falco's intentions of leaving Star Fox.
 Eventually, it is revealed to Star Fox that Shears is indeed evil, and Fox storms in to stop the resurrection plan once and for all.
 The manga ends with the Star Fox team learning of Dinosaur Planet's broken state and choosing to investigate, as in the opening sequence of Adventures.

 Star Fox Zero – The Battle Begins

 A 14-minute web video of Star Fox Zero produced by Shigeru Miyamoto, Production IG and Wit Studio, features the Star Fox team in an anime-styled battle of the first level in Star Fox Zero: Corneria.
 The short was later released via the Wii U eShop as part of the Star Fox Zero: The Battle Begins + Training demo.

 Cancelled TV series

-In an interview with The Serf Times, comedian and television host, Adam Conover revealed that back in February 2015, him and other members of CollegeHumor were working along with Shigeru Miyamoto to produce a clay-animated show of the series.
+In an interview with The Serf Times, comedian and television host, Adam Conover revealed that back in February 2015, he and other members of CollegeHumor were working along with Shigeru Miyamoto to produce a clay-animated show of the series.
 However, the project was cancelled a month later by Nintendo after plans for a series based on The Legend of Zelda were leaked by Netflix.

+The Super Mario Galaxy Movie

+In The Super Mario Galaxy Movie (2026), Fox McCloud appears as a main character and is voiced by Glen Powell.
+He has a relatively substantial role in the movie, as he pilots Rosalina's observatory with Toad and the Lumas to transport Mario, Luigi, Peach, and Yoshi to Bowser's fortress in the Space Junk Galaxy.